 Why do fitters become certified?

-A mastectomy fitter chooses to become certified because they want to align themselves with the highest possible standard of compassionate, well-educated care.
+A breast cancer mastectomy fitter chooses to become certified because they want to align themselves with the highest possible standard of compassionate, well-educated care.
 This enables the fitter to do the following:

 - Work closely with your physician as necessary